Frobenius structures on hypergeometric equations: Hypergeometric equations and the GKZ construction

 then

-Formally, this means that $\exp(h) \varphi$ is a morphism which defines a Frobenius structure (because of the factor of $p$ in the second relation).
-In the $p$-adic context, this becomes not merely formal because of the convergence properties of the Dwork exponential series (for a suitable choice of $\lambda$). \end{defn}
+Formally, this means that $\exp(h) \varphi$ is a morphism which defines a Frobenius intertwiner (because of the factor of $p$ in the second relation).
+In the $p$-adic context, this becomes not merely formal because of the convergence properties of the Dwork exponential series (for a suitable choice of $\lambda$). \end{construction}

-\begin{remark} Somewhat tangentially to our current discussion, we note that one could also make the Frobenius structure nonformal by working over a base ring equipped with a topology in which $\lambda$, $x_j - 1$, and $X_i - 1$ are small enough to make the series $\exp(h)$ convergent.
+\begin{remark} Somewhat tangentially to our current discussion, we note that one could also make the Frobenius intertwiner nonformal by working over a base ring equipped with a topology in which $\lambda$, $x_j - 1$, and $X_i - 1$ are small enough to make the series $\exp(h)$ convergent.
 This hints towards a potential connection with $q$-de Rham cohomology in the sense of Scholze \cite{scholze-q} and prismatic cohomology in the sense of Bhatt--Scholze \cite{bhatt-scholze-prisms}. \end{remark}